 There are plenty of alternative options for this type of cruise.
 This can include starting in Florida, sailing through the Gulf of Mexico before entering the canal, and finishing on the United States’ west coast in California.
 The reverse version is also available, starting in California and ending in Florida.
 Itineraries of this type, depending on inclusions, can range between two to four weeks.

-The above itinerary would require travellers to fly into and out of the start / end ports, however there are more extensive packages available which commence the journey from the UK.
+The above itinerary would require travellers to fly into and out of the start/end ports, however, there are more extensive packages available which commence the journey from the UK.
 One example sees passengers sailing from Harwich, then calling at La Rochelle in France, Gijon and Vigo in Spain and the Portuguese capital Lisbon.
-The vessel then heads across the Atlantic before visting Nassau in the Bahamas, Miami in Florida, down to Cartagena and Colon in Columbia, before traversing the Panama Canal itself.
-Once though the canal the voyage continues to Costa Rica, Guatemala and the Mexican ports of Puerto Vallarta and Cabo San Lucas.
+The vessel then heads across the Atlantic before visiting Nassau in the Bahamas, Miami in Florida, down to Cartagena and Colon in Columbia, before traversing the Panama Canal itself.
+Once through the canal, the voyage continues to Costa Rica, Guatemala and the Mexican ports of Puerto Vallarta and Cabo San Lucas.
 The cruise ends in San Diego in the United States, from where passengers fly back to the UK.

 There is also a reverse version of this cruise, starting with a flight out to San Diego and an overnight hotel stay before embarking on the sea voyage.
 The return sailing includes a stop in the Azores, and passengers eventually disembark at Harwich.

 The variety of Panama Cruise packages available works, very much, to the customer’s advantage.
 It enables people to choose a cruise that suits their budget and interests and fits in with their time commitments.